Skip to content

 The goal of this lab is to introduce users to Static Configuration Studio in CloudVision as an alternative workflow to traditional network provisioning.

-It introduces a tag-based, structured approach to configuration management using a containerized design to simplify device groupings and configlet application
+The Static Configuration Studio introduces a tag-based, structured approach to configuration management using a containerized design to simplify device groupings and configlet inheritance.

-In this lab, users will transfer configlets from Network Provisioning to Static Configuration Studio using a completed L2LS Lab—gaining hands-on experience with tagging, workspaces, and container hierarchy.
+In this lab, users will transfer configlets from traditional Network Provisioning to the Static Configuration Studio using a completed L2LS Lab to gain hands-on experience with tagging, workspaces, and container hierarchy.

 Building on What Works

 Network Provisioning offers a proven way to manage configurations through containers, configlets, and change controls.
-It’s reliable and continues to serve many production environments well.
+It’s reliable and continues to serve many production environments today.

 Static Configuration Studio builds on that foundation with a more visual, flexible, and tag-driven approach.
 It’s designed to simplify day-to-day configuration tasks, especially in labs or environments that benefit from quicker iterations and flexible groupings.